Internal Fraud Database Principles

-The Enhanced Internal Fraud Database (EIFD) builds on the matches you receive from the Internal Fraud Database by allowing relevant first party fraud risk matches from the National Fraud Database to be returned in searches.
-We call this a Data Sharing (Enhanced Internal Fraud) Membership.
-The core of EIFD remains the Internal Fraud Database and so when you join Cifas our Handbook and Principles refer to the Internal Fraud Database.
+The Internal Fraud Database builds on the matches you receive from the Internal Fraud Database by allowing relevant first party fraud risk matches from the National Fraud Database to be returned in searches.
+We call this a Data Sharing Membership.
+The core of IFD remains the Internal Fraud Database and so when you join Cifas our Handbook and Principles refer to the Internal Fraud Database.

 Internal Fraud Database Handbook